 Hide Selection.
 Hides selected nodes and edges.

 Un-Hide Selection.
 Displays after you select and hide nodes.
-It restores hidden nodes and edges to the graph space and de-selects them.
+It restores all hidden nodes and edges to the graph space and de-selects them.

 When you select a single node, you see these additional icons: